Democrats, Trump officials clash over coronavirus response

 "We promulgated it out in the country," he said.

-On CBS's "Face the Nation," Azar said he was "personally" looking into the whistleblower allegations
+On CBS' "Face the Nation," Azar said he was "personally" looking into the whistleblower allegations